A guide to mortgage costs and fees

 It applies to high loan-to-value (LTV) mortgages – loans that carry a higher risk to the mortgage provider because the deposit is smaller.

-Amounts vary, but they range from 1.5% to 8% of the mortgage value.
-It’s usually paid on completion, but may be added to the mortgage balance.
+The amount that’s charged varies, but ranges from 1.5% to 8% of the mortgage value.
+The charge is usually paid on completion but may be added to the mortgage balance.
 The money should be refunded if you decide not to go ahead with the mortgage.

 If you miss payments on your mortgage, an arrears fee will probably apply – unless there are mitigating circumstances.

-If you pay your mortgage off in full before the agreed term or deal ends, or you overpay beyond your annual allowance, you may be faced with an early repayment charge.
+If you pay off your mortgage in full before the deal ends, or you overpay beyond your annual allowance, you may be faced with an early repayment charge.

-Most lenders allow you to overpay by 10% every year without a penalty, but always read the small print.
+Most lenders allow you to overpay by 10% every year without a penalty, but check the small print as it may be higher or lower.

-ERCs often reduce over time, for example – from 5% to 1% over the course of a five-year deal.
+ERCs sometime reduce over time.
+For example: from 5% to 1% over the course of a five-year deal.
+Again, check your mortgage deal to confirm.

-When you finally repay your mortgage, an exit or closure fee may apply – unless it’s included in your mortgage account fee.
+When you finally repay your mortgage, an exit or closure fee could apply – unless it’s included in your mortgage account fee.

-You may also be charged an exit fee if you switch to another lender or remortgage to take advantage of a new deal with the same lender.
+You may also be charged an exit fee if you switch to another lender or remortgage to a new deal with the same lender.

 Frequently asked questions

-Mortgage insurance will help you cover repayments if you lose your job or become unwell and can’t work.
+You might also want to consider mortgage protection insurance.
+This can help cover your repayments if you lose your job or become unwell and can’t work.

 Will the costs be the same every time I move?

 Some of the costs listed above will be applicable each time you move, while others might not.
 When taking out a mortgage, you may be advised by the lender that some of the fees we list above can be added to the mortgage.
-Be aware, though, that this will increase your debt and you’ll have to pay more interest.
+Be aware, though, that this will increase your debt and you’ll have to pay interest on the fees.

 Looking for a mortgage?